Please be reminded of the upcoming due date for the FCC filing requirement listed below:

 Annual 911 Reliability Certification

-The term “covered service provider” does not include PSAPs or other governmental authorities that provide 911 capabilities, or to entities that offer the capability to originate 911 calls where another service provider delivers those calls and associated number or location information to the appropriate PSAP.
+The term “covered 911 service provider” does not include: (i) PSAPs or other governmental authorities that provide 911 capabilities, or (ii) entities that offer the capability to originate 911 calls where another service provider delivers those calls and other information to the appropriate PSAP.

-3. Diverse Network Monitoring.
-Filers must certify whether, in the last year, they have: (i) conducted diversity audits of the aggregation points that it uses to gather network monitoring data in each 911 service area; (ii) conducted diversity audits of monitoring links between aggregation points and network operation centers (NOCs) for each 911 service area in which it operates; and (iii) implemented physically diverse aggregation points for network monitoring data in each 911 service area and physically diverse monitoring links from such aggregation points to at least one NOC.
+- Diverse Network Monitoring.
+Filers must certify whether, within the past year, they have conducted diversity audits of elements such as the aggregation points used to gather network monitoring data in each 911 service area; and of the monitoring links between aggregation points and network operation centers for each 911 service area.